teymzz/spoova/README.md

    ```cmd
    php mi config:all
    ```
-   > To use spoova for development on mobile devices once the configuration is done, transfer your new project folder to the root of your local mobile web server (e.g KSWeb).
+   > To use spoova for development on mobile devices, once the configuration is done, transfer your new project folder to the root of your local mobile web server (e.g KSWeb).

    Visit the offline or online project pack documentation as the case may be to learn more on how to install the framework and other cli commands.